 Optimizing Child Vision and Eye Health

-Children’s eyes change rapidly as they grow.
+Children's eyes change rapidly as they grow.
 Regular eye exams and parental monitoring of their children’s eye health is important, says the American Academy of Ophthalmology (AAO).
 The vision of infants and young children is not fully formed.
 Equal input from both eyes that sends clear images to the brain is required o ensure normal vision development.

 Steps to Good Eye Health